rohan843/cybersecurity-notes/README.md

 **Network Protocol Analyser**: [aka Packet Sniffer] This is a tool designed to capture and analyse data traffic within a network.
 These tools therefore keep a record of all the data that a computer within an organization's network encounters.
 For e.g., tcpdump and Wireshark.

 ### General Purpose Tools

+Linux, SQL and Python are commonly used in cybersecurity.